rcssdy/rcssdy/README.md

 ### What am I working on now?

-I am currently working as a Founding Engineer at Santé (YC S23).
+I am currently working on my new company, Synapto Labs.